wilmix7/NSLASH/README.md

 --------------
 NSLASH    is    a    multilanguage    support   and    it  is   mainly   used    with   JDollar.
 NSLASH  Technology  is  invented  in   Jdollar  in  April 2015 by  Wilmix  Jemin  J.
-NSLASH  is    the 6th Most  Advanced   technology  with  VVMC chained  Framework.
+NSLASH  is    the 12 th Most  Advanced   technology  with  VVMC chained  Framework.
 NSLASH   Uses  WcatServer  to   run   .Nslash  Programs.
 NSlash  with  Jdollar  oops  ,  .Nslash  with  Model  and  Controller Programs. .Nslash  uses  VVMC->VVMC/...
 (View with Model/view/Controller  with   View with Model/view/Controller